Read This First

 Prompt 2: How might a burden of proof scenario arise in the context of scientific inquiry?

-The central claim is this: In the context of scientific inquiry, a burden of proof scenario typically arises when a researcher or scientist proposes a new hypothesis or theory.
+In plain terms: In the context of scientific inquiry, a burden of proof scenario typically arises when a researcher or scientist proposes a new hypothesis or theory.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.